 3. Transfers to Other Hospitals

 Patients who need to be transferred may end up experiencing delays due to lack of a reliable workflow/collaboration system between hospitals, for inter-hospital and sub-acute care referrals and transfers.
-Hospitals can resolve this by using a workflow software, such as KiSSFLOW, to automate their transfer processes and collaborate with each other seamlessly.
+Hospitals can resolve this by using a process automation software, such as Kissflow, to automate their transfer processes and collaborate with each other seamlessly.

 4. Medication Processes